futatuki/viewvc/src/lib/README-altsvn.txt

 [tested environment]
 * Python 2.1.15 / Cython 0.28 / Subversion 1.10.0 / FreeBSD 11
 * Python 2.6.6  / Cython 0.29 / Subversion 1.9.7  / Scientific Linux 6
-* Python 2.6.6  / Cython 0.29 / Subversion 1.8.14 / CentOS 6
+* Python 2.6.6  / Cython 0.29 / Subversion 1.8.14 / CentOS 6 (with
-  (with ViewVC 1.1.26)
+  ViewVC 1.1.26)

 [How to build]
-(1) move to src/lib subdirectory
+(1) Move to src/lib subdirectory
-(2) run "python setup.py config" to create config.py to store build parameter, or write config.py by hand.
+(2) Run "python setup.py config".
+  It creates config.py, cython/capi/subversion_1/_svn_api_ver.pxi and
+vclib/altsvn/_svn_api_ver.pxi to store build parameter.
 Currently, semi-automatic config supports Unix like environment only, and it may not work correctly.
+If it is not work well, you must edit config.py and _svn_api_ver.pxi manually.

-      In config.py, lome variables to hold include file directories and library directory to build module are needed:
+In config.py, some variables to hold include file directories and library directory to build module are needed:

       apr_include_dir : path to include files for APR (string) svn_include_dir : path to include files for Subversion (string)